 - The number is a unique code for the workstation.

 - Name is the name/description of the workstation.

 - The group is the code and name of the group of similar workstations.

 - Hourly rate is optional.
+This is the applied overhead rate (i.e. factory burden - amortization, maintenance, electricity, and other indirect manufacturing costs) per hour for this workstation.
 If given, the software will take it into account when calculating the manufacturing cost.
-If not given, the cost of the operation should be entered in the routing.
+If not given, the applied manufacturing overhead cost of the operation should be entered into the routing.
 This setting has priority over what is defined in a routing (as more accurate/specific).